micmejia/bible-dump/NKJV/Lamentations/Lam 4.md

 Rejoice and be glad, O daughter of Edom, _You_ who dwell in the land of Uz!
 The cup shall also pass over to you And you shall become drunk and make yourself naked.

 ###### 22
-_The punishment of_ your iniquity [^j]is accomplished, O daughter of Zion; He will no longer send you into captivity.
+_The punishment of_ your iniquity is accomplished, O daughter of Zion; He will no longer send you into captivity.
 He will punish your iniquity, O daughter of Edom; He will uncover your sins!